Do you want to start dairy farm business?

 Dairy products are a compulsory ingredient of our food and there will not be a single home that does not consume dairy products.
 Another advantage is that people need dairy foods on a regular basis, nearly every day.

 Despite having all these perks, this business also has a dark side which is its difficult planning at the initial stage.
-It has got more constraints as compared to the normal businesses out there, that is why before starting it, you need to have a well-structured business plan covering even the tiniest bit of details.
+It has got more constraints as compared to the normal businesses out there, that is why before starting it, you need to have a well-structured dairy farming business plan covering even the tiniest bit of details.

-To help you avoid all the trouble of thinking about everything and making a plan yourself, we are providing a detailed business plan of a startup “Milk&Milk” which is soon going to be launched.
+To help you avoid all the trouble of thinking about everything and making a plan yourself, we are providing a detailed dairy farming business plan of a startup “Milk&Milk” which is soon going to be launched.

 2.1 The Business

-Milk&Milk will be a registered American dairy farm business based in Spring Valley, a village in the Rockland County of New York, at a 40-minute drive from the center of New York City.
+Milk&Milk will be a registered American dairy farming business plan based in Spring Valley, a village in the Rockland County of New York, at a 40-minute drive from the center of New York City.
 Nearly 80 acres of land in the outskirt of village has been selected and acquired as the farm site after detailed market analysis.

 Michael comes from a farming family and his father is a farmer himself, owning several acres land in the same village.
 It is partially due to his experience in dairy farm industry and partially due to his similar family business that Michael knows every tiniest bit of detail about how to start a dairy farm.